-The project loss provision is based on IAS 11, Construction Contracts, and relates to onerous customer contracts.
+The project loss provision relates to onerous customer contracts.
 Cash outflows related to the project loss provision are generally expected to occur over the next 12 months.

 The divestment-related provision relates to the sale of businesses, and includes certain liabilities where the Group is required to indemnify the buyer.
 Cash outflows related to the divestment-related provision are inherently uncertain.